SoftwareAG/c8y-docs/content/apama/analytics-introduction-bundle/deploying-apps.md

 For more detailed diagnostics of the Apama runtime and any active EPL apps, you can look at the logs for the Apama-ctrl microservice.
 See the information on log files in [Managing applications](/guides/users-guide/administration#managing-applications) for more details.
 However, some familiarity with Apama is necessary to get the most out of an Apama log file.

->**Side note:** Be aware that the EPL editor makes use of a standard web component.
+>**Side note:** Be aware that the EPL editor which is part of Apama EPL Apps makes use of a standard web component.
 It provides many generic developer functions, some of which are not relevant to EPL, including but not limited to Quick Fix and Show Hover.

 ### <a name="deploying-as-microservice"></a>Deploying Apama applications as microservices